Fardenz/telegram-mini-app/README.md

 </details>

 <details>

-<summary>Web app is only accessible through Telegram by https and in a public url</summary>
+<summary>Web app is only accessible through Telegram by HTTPS and in a public URL </summary>

-You will have to use a service like ngrok or localtunnel to expose your local web app to the internet.
+You will have to use a service like ngrok or local tunnel to expose your local web app to the internet.
 Then, you will have to change the `TELEGRAM_FRONTEND` variable in the `.env` file to the URL provided by the service.
 Make sure that the protocol is the correct one, so `https` for ngrok.
 </details>

 <details>

 <summary>Invalid input or parameters when making requests</summary>

 If you encounter errors related to invalid input or parameters when making requests, consider the following troubleshooting steps: